David Bruce Centre for American Studies

 Explore this Section

-Welcome to the David Bruce Centre
+Welcome to the David Bruce Centre for American Studies

 About the Centre

-The David K. E. Bruce Centre for American Studies (DBC) was founded in 1969 to further and encourage research in matters relating to the United States.
+The David K. E. Bruce Centre for American Studies (DBC) was founded in 1969 by Professor D.K.
+Adams to further and encourage research in matters relating to the United States.
 It is named for the distinguished American diplomat who was then nearing the end of his eight years as US ambassador in London.

 The Centre is an internationally recognized centre for the study of the United States.
 It is funded by a substantial endowment which provides financial assistance to active researchers, supports seminars, conferences, colloquia, occasional lectures and small exhibits, and encourages postgraduate study by means of scholarships and research grants.

-All academic staff and postgraduate students in American Studies at Keele University are members of the Bruce Centre.
-Others may seek membership by application to the Director.
-The Director chairs a Committee which has responsibility for managing the Centre.Historians of the Twentieth Century United States (HOTCUS)
+All academic staff and postgraduate students focused on North America-related topics at Keele University are members of the Bruce Centre.
+Others may seek membership by application tothe director.
+The director chairs a committee which has responsibility for managing the centre.